vishwajeetvc/Shortify/README.md

 # A Service that short your big urls.
-- Create in MERN Stack.
+- Created in MERN Stack.
+- Created By Vishwajeet Kumar.